 In serious infestations, Asterolecanium can weaken a branch to the point it may break off when touched.
 Damage from this ‘pit scale’ can be extensive.
 Catch it early!

 Fortunately, unlike mealybugs and mites, it is doubtful this scale will spread to your other plants.
 It has very selective taste.
 A routine check under the leaves and branches is critical for both pests.

 Insecticidal sprays with pyrethrins have been used on Nashia for both problems with good results.
 (Always test any chemical on a small area first.)There are many pesticides to use – organic and chemical.
 One good choice is the Safer Brand Insect Killing Soap, Ready to Use Spray

 As the bark ages on this plant, it can often become black from accumulated dirt and algae.
-A light pressure from the spray of a garden hose will easily remove it; or use a soft toothbrush with soap and water.
+A very light pressure from the spray of a garden hose will easily remove it; or use a soft toothbrush with soap and water.
 Do not scrub hard.

-Although frequently used to clean plants, DO NOT use vinegar during Bahama Berry bonsai care.
+Although frequently used to clean other plants, DO NOT use vinegar during Bahama Berry bonsai care.
 It can cause die-back or worse.

 In tropical and subtropical areas, Nashia is root pruned mid-April through mid-August.
 (In cooler areas wait until the nights are warm.)
 During this period of warm nights, severe root pruning is possible with no harmful consequences.